metal-stack/metal-roles/control-plane/roles/metal/README.md

 This role uses variables from [control-plane-defaults](control-plane).
 So, make sure you define them adequately as well.

+You can look up all the default values [here](control-plane/metal/defaults/main/main.yaml).

 ### General

 | Name                               | Mandatory | Description                                                                                                                        |